Medical Fertility Treatments

 Medical Treatment Options:

-Medical treatments are usually the most appropriate option, for couples struggling with infertility, to begin with.
-Our specialists will perform a complete evaluation of both partners’ medical history or prior conditions to help determine which treatment plan is most likely to result in a healthy pregnancy.
+Medical treatments are usually the most appropriate initial option for couples struggling with infertility.
+Our specialists will perform a complete evaluation of both partners’ medical history to help determine which treatment plan is most likely to result in a healthy pregnancy.

 These are some of the most common conditions and treatments that your fertility specialist will discuss during your evaluation: